 - 1. Required landscaping must be installed in accordance with an approved landscape plan. - 2.
 All trees and plant material must be installed in accordance with sound nursery practices, in a manner designed to encourage vigorous growth. - 3.
 All newly installed trees must be staked. - 4.
 Trees and plant material suitable for planting must be balled and burlapped or container grown.
-Planting areas should be at least twice the diameter of the root system or the container. - 2.5.
+Planting areas should be at least twice the diameter of the root system or the container.

+- 2.5.
 All landscaped areas that are adjacent to pavement must be protected with curbs or equivalent barriers.
 Flush curbs, curb cuts, or other methods must be used to direct stormwater to landscape areas that abut paved areas. - 6.
-Landscaping may not obstruct traffic visibility at street intersections or driveways and must comply with the at access points to streets.intersection sight distance regulations of Title 24 (§103.A) of the Tulsa Revised Ordinances. - 3.7.
+Landscaping may not obstruct traffic visibility at street intersections or driveways and must comply with the at access points to streets-intersection sight distance regulations of Title 24 (§103.A) of the Tulsa Revised Ordinances. - 3-7.
 The city is not liable for any damage to above-ground or below-ground improvements or landscaping within the public right of way, even when such damage or destruction is the direct result of government action.
 When landscaping is placed or installed within the public right-of-way, the city has no obligation to replace or repair such landscaping if removed or damaged by city field operations or other governmental functions.
+The city also has no obligation to maintain above ground or below ground improvements or landscaping within the public right-of-way.